starcitizen-lug/knowledge-base/wiki/Troubleshooting/unexpected-behavior.md

 ## Blackout or black screen on Vulkan when flying/boosting/braking/damaged
 - Contribute to [STARC-179339](https://issue-council.robertsspaceindustries.com/projects/STAR-CITIZEN/issues/STARC-179339), then use the [LUG Helper](/Tips-and-Tricks#how-to-run-the-lug-helper) to switch to a `LUG Experimental` Wine runner.
-- Alternatively, set the game to fullscreen in settings, create a [USER.cfg](/Tips-and-Tricks#usercfg) file, and set `r_height`, `r_width`, or both to be +/- 2 pixels (ex. for 1920x1080, set `r_height` to 1082 or 1078).
-- If the above step doesn't work, also edit `Height`/`Width` in your attributes.xml file.
-Use the LUG Helper to [locate your LIVE directory](/Tips-and-Tricks#where-is-my-wine-prefix-where-is-my-liveptu-directory), then navigate to and edit
-   `.../LIVE/user/client/0/Profiles/default/attributes.xml`

 ## Laggy game when using Picom or Compton Compositors